IRS INSTALLMENT AGREEMENT OPTIONS AVAILABLE

 The IRS will also continue to assess interest and penalties against you while your installment agreement is in effect.
 The IRS will also keep any refunds from your tax returns and apply them to your back tax balances.

-Contact Austin & Larson Tax Resolution located in both Saginaw, MI and Howell, MI between Lansing and Detroit, and after review of the details of what you owe, we will present to you the possible installment agreement options to resolve your predicament with an optimal settlement solution.
+Contact Austin & Larson Tax Resolution located in Saginaw, MI, Jackson, MI, and Howell, MI between Lansing and Detroit, and after review of the details of what you owe, we will present to you the possible installment agreement options to resolve your predicament with an optimal settlement solution.
 Call us now at 1-866-668-2953 for immediate tax debt help to prevent an IRS levy or for removal of a tax lien.

 HOW DO YOU REQUEST AN INSTALLMENT AGREEMENT WITH THE IRS

 There are several different ways to request a payment plan with the IRS.
 The three most common options are: 1.
 Requesting a payment plan online; 2.
 Requesting a payment plan through IRS Automated Collection System; 3.
 Requesting a payment plan through a Revenue Officer.

 Online IRS payment plans can be established directly through the IRS website.
 However, not all taxpayers meet the criteria for an online IRS debt settlement payment plan.
 The IRS has a cap on the amount of taxes you can owe to be eligible to set-up an online installment agreement.
 You also must be able to pay your tax balance in full over a set number of months.
 If your tax balance is too high, or if you are unable to meet the monthly payment amount, you will not qualify for an online installment agreement.